ewerthonk/ml-delivery-time-prediction/README.md

 ```

 This will:
+- Load configuration from `.env`
 - Build the Docker image using Cloud Build
 - Push to Artifact Registry
-- Deploy to Cloud Run in `southamerica-east1` region
+- Deploy to Cloud Run in the specified region with:
+  - 1 GiB memory
+  - 1 CPU
+  - Max 3 instances
+  - 5 concurrent requests per instance
+  - Public access (no authentication required)

 ## 🔬 Evaluation Metrics